Building mission-critical blockchain indexing for AI & Crypto

 Modern blockchain indexers must now operate as real-time production infrastructure rather than analytics tools.

-Why most blockchain indexers fail under sustained load
+Why blockchain indexers crash under sustained load

 Most teams evaluate performance based on peak throughput.
 They want to know how many thousands of events a system can process in a vacuum.
-In production, that number is almost irrelevant.
+In production, that number is irrelevant.

 - Ingestion lag during high volatility bursts